CtrlK

 Trigger Term Quality

-Good coverage of natural terms users would say: 'update docs', 'review docs', 'documentation changes', 'scheduled documentation tasks', 'analyze recent commits'.
-These are phrases users would naturally use when needing documentation help.
+Good coverage of natural trigger terms: 'update docs', 'review docs', 'documentation changes', 'scheduled documentation tasks', 'analyze recent commits for documentation needs'.
+These are phrases users would naturally say when needing this skill.

 3 / 3